-Each platform requires a $10,000 to $15,000 minimum investment, and sometimes higher.
-The minimums vary per farm.
+Each platform requires a minimum investment of $10,000 to $15,000, sometimes higher.
+The minimum investment varies per farm.

-- Individuals must earn more than $200,000 per year or $300,000 as a couple.
+- Individuals must earn more than $200,000 annually or $300,000 as a couple.

-- Have a net worth of more than $1,000,000.
+- Have a liquid net worth of more than $1,000,000, not including your home.